Lecture recording - consolidation, further development and better accessibility

-Contact persons at the ZML
+Contact persons at ZML

 Andreas Sexauer